GCdePaula/lua_optimizer/doc/doc.md

 For our analysis, we'll use a simple bounded lattice, which has a greatest element and a least element.
 There are three different levels of elements in our lattice: the highest element is Top, the lowest is Bottom, and the elements in the middle are all values (e.g. all numbers, all strings, booleans, nil).
 Note that there is an infinite number of elements in the middle level.
 However, the lattice still has a bounded depth as every element is at most two "steps" away from Bottom.

-The most relevant operation between elements for our analysis is the meet operation, with the following rules:
+The most relevant operation between elements for our analysis is the _meet_ operation, with the following rules.
+Here, C<sub>i</sub> and C<sub>j</sub> are some middle element:
   * any ∧ Top = any
   * any ∧ Bottom = Bottom
   * C<sub>i</sub> ∧ C<sub>j</sub> = C<sub>i</sub> if i = j